 Cold Sniper: The opening flashback shows Castor Troy setting up a sniper rifle on a hill overlooking a carousel that Archer is taking his son Michael on.
 He takes aim, and when he gets a clean aim, he fires.
 The bullet ends up going through Archer non-lethally and kills Michael.

 Combat Sadomasochist: Castor Troy looks like he's having an orgasm whenever he's doing evil things.
-For example, in the first chase and shootout, he has what looks like an o-face or a Slasher Smile as he pushes the beaten Agent Winters out the plane door, pistol to the back of her head, shouts "One of yours, Sean?!" and then proceeds to execute her to taunt Archer.
+For example, in the first chase and shootout, he has what looks like an o-face or a Slasher Smile as he pushes the beaten Agent Winters out the plane door in front of Archer, pistol to the back of her head, shouts "One of yours, Sean?!" and then proceeds to execute her to taunt Archer.

-Conservation of Ninjutsu: FBI agents, cops, security staff, and special agents are incapable of facing off against Castor Troy in a gunfight without large numbers getting bullets.
-In the first gunfight, Castor is offing FBI agents like they were candy with just his twin pistols (and at one point another officer's shotgun) until Archer is taking him on one on one (for some reason the dozens of other agents stay out of the action once Archer and Castor have pistols trained on each other - but then again, Archer's pursuit of Castor is more or less driven by a personal vendetta).
+Conservation of Ninjutsu: It seems that large numbers of FBI agents, cops, security staff, and special agents are incapable of facing off against Castor Troy in a shootout.
+In the hangar gunfight, Castor offs the FBI agents like they were candy with just his twin gold-plated pistols (and at one point a SWAT officer's shotgun) until Sean Archer is taking him on one-handedly (for some reason the dozens of other agents stay out of the action once Archer and Castor have pistols trained on each other - but then again, Archer has a more personal vendetta against Castor than they do).
 Said agents should be much better trained to have the upper hand in a gunfight.

 Not even the SWAT teams are immune given the number of agents at Dietrich's apartment who are shot while wearing paramilitary gear and submachine guns.
 The Los Angeles FBI field office has to be suffering a severe shortage of men to adequately staff it by the end of the movie.